cse110-fa21-group26/cse110-fa21-group26/admin/team.md

-# Welcome to Dijkstra's Alcoholism
+# Welcome to Dijkstra's Alcoholism - Group 26
 > *IN DIJKSTRA, WE TRUST.
 IN ALCOHOLISM, WE (responsibly) TRUST.*

 ### Branding Information